REBECCA FRANKEL

 Kirkus

-Previewing War Dogs, Kirkus concluded that the book offered: "engaging accounts of dogs working in war zones and aiding their handlers despite the imminent dangers."
+Previewing War Dogs, Kirkus praised the book its: "engaging accounts of dogs working in war zones and aiding their handlers despite the imminent dangers."

 October 2014